-After completing the individual's annual performance review, in year's where there is a merit pool and process established by the institution, the supervisor will give the faculty member an overall rating of: (1) Fails to Perform; (2) Needs Attention; (3) Meets Expectations; (4) Exceeds Expectations; or (5) Exceptional Performance as part of the merit increase decision process.
-The evaluation for merit includes review of both recent performance review(s) and the current CV.
-Each faculty member, regardless of type or appointment or FTE, is eligible for the highest merit rating.
+After completing the individual's annual performance review, in years where there is a merit pool and process established by the institution, the supervisor(s) will give the faculty member an overall rating of: (1) Fails to Perform; (2) Needs Attention; (3) Meets Expectations; (4) Exceeds Expectations; or (5) Exceptional Performance, as part of the merit increase decision process.

 Faculty who receive a rating of 1 or 2 will not be eligible for a merit increase.
-Faculty who receive a rating of 3, 4, or 5 will receive an increase to their individual current base salaries consistent with their rating and funding available in the unit's merit pool established by the University.
+Faculty who receive a rating of 3, 4, or 5 will receive an increase to their individual current base salaries as follows: